phptuts/codingwithnoah/summer-camp/day-1/breadboard/index.md

 ![step 7a](/images/summer-camp/day-1/breadboard/step_7a.jpg)

 8) Attach the battery to the bottom wires.
 Do this by placing the (-) wire on the bottom and the (+) wire on the top.
 Then tape it all down.
-Before moving on have a counselor qa this step.
+Then call an instructor to review your work.

 ![step 8](/images/summer-camp/day-1/breadboard/step_8.jpg)